 Erik Heywood keeps the outstanding blog Books and Bookshelves, where we found a lot of books we wish we’d known about sooner.
 Erik was nice enough to compile a list for Kaufmann Mercantile.
 There are peeks into the fascinating mundane of a tragic artist, a chronicle of the realities beyond romantic notions, and a page-turner on what happens when you do your homework with a notebook and a ship.
-His picks and a few words about reading after the jump.
+His picks and a few words about reading:

 This book, published late in Wright’s life, squeezes a lifetime of thinking about homes and architecture into one small paperback.
 A fantastic distillation.